DinethmiPeiris/idecship-website/README.md

 # Idecship Website

-Official website for IDECSHIP.
+Official website for IDEC SHIPPING & TRADING (PVT) LTD.

 ## About

-IDECSHIP is a modern web platform designed to provide a clean and professional online presence.
+IDEC SHIPPING & TRADING (PVT) LTD is a modern web platform designed to provide a clean and professional online presence.
 The website includes responsive pages, smooth navigation, animations, and user-friendly design for visitors across desktop and mobile devices.

 ## Features